Digital transformation in executive education - what makes Goethe Business School successful

-Goethe Business School Frankfurt (GBS) has completely revised its educational offerings in recent years.
-In order to meet the challenges of the modern working world, intensive work has been done on the programme substance (structure and content).
-For example, existing programmes have been modernised with new learning content and new programmes have been created that are tailored to the changing tasks for managers, especially as a result of increasing digitalisation and "new work".
-In a second step, the Goethe Business School set itself the goal of using modern, modular technology to transform digital elements of learning.
+Goethe Business School Frankfurt (GBS) has completely revised its educational offering in recent years.
+In order to meet the challenges of the modern working world, intensive work was done on the program substance (structure and content).
+For example, existing programs were modernized with new learning content and new programs were created that are tailored to the changing tasks for managers, especially as a result of increasing digitization and "new work."
+In a second step, Goethe Business School set itself the goal of using modern and modular technology to make digital elements of learning more agile and innovative.

-Goethe Business School students first in Germany to learn with MaxBrain and Slack
+Students at Goethe Business School are the first in Germany to learn with MaxBrain and Slack

-The transition from a rigid open source LMS to an innovative SaaS technology went smoothly thanks to well coordinated teamwork and organizational flexibility.
-Managing Director Christian Jansen thinks long-term.
-He puts innovation before isolated applications of existing technologies.
-Let's look at one practical example that he discussed with us: "What's the added value of a rarely used discussion forum if 200 participants can't learn on their mobile devices?
-We expect a big impact from the rollout of Slack to faster collaborate and communicate, replacing old-fashioned e-mails.
-The technology is fully integrated with MaxBrain's digital learning environment".
+The transition from a rigid open source LMS to an innovative SaaS technology worked smoothly thanks to well-coordinated teamwork and organizational flexibility.
+Managing Director Christian Jansen, thinks long-term.
+He puts innovation ahead of isolated applications of existing technologies.
+Want an example?
+"What good is a discussion forum used by a professor if 200 participants have to do without mobile learning for it?
+We have particularly high hopes for the rollout of Slack for faster collaboration and communication to replace the sluggish medium of email.
+The technology is fully integrated with MaxBrain 's digital learning environment."

-Jansen outlines his thoughts on digital transformation in continuing education as follows: "Digital transformation in continuing education means one thing above all: What are the currently dominant teaching and learning concepts and what technologies are needed to run them effectively?
-Answering this question reveals the specific need for digital learning technology - always with the question in mind: "How often and for what purpose is a technology needed?
+Jansen outlines his thoughts on digital transformation in continuing education as follows: "In concrete terms, digital transformation in continuing education means one thing above all: what are the currently dominant teaching and learning concepts and what technologies are needed for them?
+Answering this question exposes the need for digital learning technology - always with the question in mind: how often and for what is a technology needed?"

 MaxBrain meets the zeitgeist with agility, simplicity, integration and 80/20

-"The starting signal for the renewal of our learning technology was the need for a strong mobile learning component," says decision-maker and Associate Managing Director Anja Weigt.
-"The participants in our continuing education programs are all working professionals and are often on the move, either professionally or during the days on campus - those who can use their travel time productively are in many ways the decisive step ahead.
-The next steps on the road to modernizing our education technology are consistent system integration and optimizing the learning experience based on the analyzed user behavior."
+"The starting point for the renewal of our learning technology was the need for a strong mobile learning component," recounts decision-maker and Associate Managing Director Anja Weigt.
+"The participants in our continuing education programs are all working professionals and travel a lot, either for work or to attend on-campus sessions - those who can use travel time productively are in many ways ahead of the game.
+The next steps on the path to modernizing our continuing education technology are consistent system integration and optimizing the learning experience based on analyzed user behavior."